Ozone Oxidation is Nature’s Sanitation Powerhouse

 The unstable third oxygen atom can combine with organic and inorganic molecules to destroy or change them through oxidation.
 This process happens almost instantaneously.
 For example, ozone in a swimming pool will kill Cryptosporidium parvum practically on contact, whereas chlorine in normal pool concentrations would take hours to kill it.
 Like chlorine, ozone is “used up” in the oxidation process, and has to be re-supplied.

-Ozone oxidizes a very large range of other substances.
-In a pool, these organic molecules can be viruses, bacteria, fungi, yeast, oils, organic chloramines, etc., and inorganic molecules can be dissolved metals such as iron, copper and manganese, and inorganic forms of chloramine.
+Ozone oxidizes a very large range of organic and inorganic substances.
+In a pool, organic molecules include viruses, bacteria, fungi, yeast, oils, and organic chloramines to name a few.
+Inorganic molecules can be dissolved metals such as iron, copper and manganese, and inorganic forms of chloramine.
 On a food preparation surface, or on the food itself, the target organism might be Salmonella, Listeria, E. coli or any number of other dangerous microorganisms.
 In hospital or long-term care laundry, the ozone kills the dangerous antibiotic resistant staph bacteria (MRSA) that can be carried on clothing or bedding.

 The chemical process of ozone oxidation is relentless.
-It continues until the ozone is completely destroyed (actually, it is “reduced” in the process of “oxidizing” other substances).
-When this beneficial third unstable atom completes its oxidizing duties, it leaves behind only the familiar oxygen molecule like the ones in the air we breathe, O2.
+It continues until the ozone is “reduced” in the process of oxidizing other substances.
+When this beneficial third unstable atom completes its oxidizing duties, it's only by-product is the oxygen molecule (O2), which is the same molecule we breathe thorugh the air.

 DEL Ozone systems capture this entire process for the benefit of human activities.